Pomax/arduino-midi-recorder/README.md

 ## The circuitry

 To build this, we're going to basically build a standard Arduino based MIDI pass-through, with an SD card circuit hooked up so we can save the data that comes flying by.
-To build everything, we'll need:
+To build everything, we'll need some special components:

-1. An Arduino UNO R3 or equivalent board (anywhere between $10 and $25)
-1. An Arduino SD card module ($7 for a pack of five)
+1. An Arduino SD card module (~$10 for a pack of five)
-1. Two female 5-pin DIN connectors ($5 for a pack of ten)
+1. Two female 5-pin DIN connectors (~$5 for a pack of ten)
-1. A 6N138 optocoupler ($10 for a pack of ten)
+1. A 6N138 optocoupler (~$10 for a pack of ten)

+And of course, the bits that you'll get with pretty much any Arduino starter kit:

+1. An Arduino UNO R3 or equivalent board
 1. 3x 220 ohm resistors
 1. 1x 4.7k ohm resistor
 1. A diode
 1. A piezo buzzer
-1. A (4 pin) clicky pushy button
+1. A clicky pushy button

 ### The MIDI part of our recorder